yamcs/yamcs/docs/server-manual/web-interface/commanding.rst

 Commanding
 ==========

-The Commanding group within the Yamcs web interface provides access to commanding pages.
+The Commanding group within the Yamcs UI provides access to commanding pages.

 Send a command